russellf9/food-delivery/README.md

 1. Write unit tests for the core components in your hierarchy.
 TODO

+I've added a Jasmine set up and am testing the first controller.

 2. Provide (pseudo) code that defines the tests for the components.
 3. Explain why the tests are necessary.